robotslacker/slackerdb/README.md

 ```

 ## Use IDE tools to connect to the database
-Currently, DBeaver is supported to connect to the database by configuring the JDBC driver.
+Currently, DBeaver is only supported to connect to the database by configuring the JDBC driver.
-When configuring the driver, just select the Postgres driver.
+When configuring the driver, select the Postgres driver.
-Navicat tool is not supported yet, and other tools have not been tested.
+We can confirm : Navicat, pgAdmin are not supported yet.

 ## Known Issues
 ### 1. Time Zone Issues with TimeStamp